-Company update
+Company Update

-Market values of our investments increased during the quarter, contributing to an increase in total assets of approximately \$24.4 million since November 30, 2013.

-Distribution increases from our investments were in line with our expectations while an increase in average total assets during the quarter resulted in increased asset-based expenses.
+Market values of our investments increased during the 3rd quarter, contributing to an increase in total assets of approximately \$46.2 million since May 31, 2014.
+Total income from our investments decreased while an increase in average total assets during the quarter resulted in increased asset-based expenses.
 We maintained our quarterly distribution of \$0.4075 per share.
-Additional information on these events and results of our operations are discussed below.
+Additional information on these events and results of our operations are discussed below